StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Preliminaries

 \section{Preliminaries}

 Let a Markov Decision Problem (MDP) be defined by the tuple $(S, A, R, P, \gamma)$, such that $S$ and $A$ are finite state and action spaces, $R$ is a bounded reward function $R:S\times A\mapsto [-\Rx, \Rx]$ for some positive constant $\Rx$, $P$ defines the (Markovian) transition probabilities of the decision process and $\gamma$ is a discount factor.
 The algorithms presented in this paper can be extended to more general state spaces.
-However, the limitation to a finite $A$ is non-trivial to lift due to the sampling from softmax distributions as in Eq.~\refp{eq:pol}.
-We discuss in Sec.~\ref{sec:future} potential ways to address this limitation.
+However, we limit ourselves to studying finite action spaces, to simplify the sampling from the Boltzmann distribution for the policy (Eq.~\refp{eq:intro:staq}), which would require deeper algorithmic changes for continuous actions spaces, and would remove the benefit of an optimization-free policy update.